launchwithchris/react-todo-list-localstorage/Readme.md

     git clone <your-repo-url>
     cd react-todo-list-localstorage
     ```
-2. Build the Docker image
+2. Start or recreate all services defined in your docker-compose.yml file
     ```sh
-    docker build -t react-todo-list-localstorage .
+    docker-compose up -d --build
     ```
-3. Create and start a new container based on the Docker image
-    ```sh
-    docker run -p 5173:5173 react-todo-list-localstorage
-    ```
-    The application will be accessible in your browser, typically at `http://localhost:5173`.
+    The application will be accessible in your browser, typically at `http://localhost:8000`.

 ## Project Structure

 - `src/App.tsx`: The main application component, handling the application's state, data persistence via `localStorage`, and defining the application's routing.
-It contains the logic for the todo list and form.
+It contains the content for the main Todo list page.
 - `src/main.tsx`: The application's entry point, where the necessary providers (`LocalizationProvider`, `BrowserRouter`, `ThemeProvider`) are set up.
 - `src/components/Navbar.tsx`: A reusable navigation component that appears on all pages.
-- `src/pages/HomePage.tsx`: The content for the main Todo list page.
 - `src/pages/AboutPage.tsx`: A simple "About" page.
 - `src/pages/ContactPage.tsx`: A simple "Contact" page.